 Mind the Gap Between Perfect Store and Reality

 The Perfect Store is at the core of all strategic retail decisions.
 It is designed to provide shoppers with experiences that exceed their expectations to reach sales targets.
-Thus, the Perfect Store represents the ideal store set up every Consumer Goods business strives to implement and maintain to drive in-store performance.
+Thus, the Perfect Store represents the ideal store set-up every Consumer Goods business strives to implement and maintain to drive retail excellence and in-store performance.